reside-ic/reside-ic.github.io/content/articles/pull-requests.md

 * All code should be reviewed eventually
 * The process is expected to be constructive.
 Reviewers must always be polite, and authors must take suggested improvements in good faith
 * Many suggestions will not be incorporated into the PR in question but may become new tickets
+  - this can be directly suggested by a reviewer or by the author in response to review.
+  - check the issue backlog first to make sure that an existing ticket does not cover the extra work

 #### Outstanding issues